 -Learning Express - practice AP and ACT/SAT tests and prep guides (under the college preparation tab)

-*The Teen Advisory Board will meet next on May 17, 2015 at 7 pm in the Teen Room.
+*The Teen Advisory Board will meet next on Wednesday, June 17, 2015 at 7 pm in the Teen Room.
+For the June meeting, we'll go behind locked doors to explore the Library's record, or LP collection.
+Everyone will be able to pick an album and play it on the record player.
 Pizza and snacks will be provided!
+All teens welcome!

 The Whos, Whats, Whens and Hows: